Physical Therapy Guide to Perthes Disease

 - Limited range of motion.
 This is especially common when rotating the foot toward the opposite leg (internal rotation) or moving the thigh away from the body (hip abduction).

-- Weakness and muscle wasting.
-This can occur at a later stage in the disease process.
-It can result in trunk sway during walking (the trunk bends over sideways during each step on the affected leg).
+- Weakness and muscle wasting (loss of muscle mass).
+This can occur later in the disease process.
+It can result in trunk sway (the trunk bends toward the affected leg) with each step.

 How Is It Diagnosed?